Continuing Education Activity

-Many effective ways help patients to be adherent to their medication other than monitoring drug level.
-The dilemma with monitoring the drug level that it is costly, non-reliable, and in some instances would lead to unnecessary dosage changes which could increase the risk of side effects.
+Many effective ways help patients to be adherent to their medication other than monitoring drug levels.
+The dilemma with monitoring the drug level is that it is costly, non-reliable, and in some instances would lead to unnecessary dosage changes, which could increase the risk of side effects.

 Achieving optimal outcomes in the treatment of epilepsy rarely requires monitoring of AED levels.
 While this has been a common clinical practice for years, newer AEDs and more recent evidence suggest the value of AED level monitoring is low except for the few scenarios mentioned above.
 Clinical monitoring within the context of a supportive, patient-centered treatment plan based on a therapeutic physician-patient relationship is the key to success.

-In the current environment of patients seeking health foods, herbal and non-proprietory medications, therapeutic drug monitoring can pose challenges.
+In the current environment of patients seeking healthy foods, and herbal and non-proprietary medications, therapeutic drug monitoring can pose challenges.
 Thorough knowledge of the patient's medication list is important to consider potential drug-drug interactions and to minimize undesired changes in the antiepileptic drug levels.
 The recent increase in the use of cannabidiol as an antiepileptic drug has increased the need for frequent monitoring of certain medications like clobazam during concomitant therapy.

 Enhancing Healthcare Team Outcomes

-Patients managed with antiepileptic drugs are frequently encountered by the nurse practitioner, internist, primary care provider, neurologist, and the emergency department physician.
-In the past, it was widely believed that routine drug monitoring of antiepileptics was beneficial but except for a few cases, this is no longer recommended.
-Instead, clinical monitoring within the context of a supportive, patient-centered interprofessional treatment plan based on a therapeutic clinician-patient relationship with the support of nurses and pharmacists is the key to success.
-The pharmacist should emphasize the importance of medication compliance to the patient and the need for close follow up. if there is evidence of non-compliance, the pharmacist should discuss the situation with the clinician managing the case.
+Patients managed with antiepileptic drugs are frequently encountered by the nurse practitioner, internist, primary care provider, neurologist, and emergency department physician.
+In the past, it was widely believed that routine drug monitoring of antiepileptics was beneficial, but except for a few cases, this is no longer recommended.
+Instead, clinical monitoring within the context of a supportive, patient-centered, interprofessional team treatment plan based on a therapeutic clinician-patient relationship with the support of nurses and pharmacists is the key to success.
+This interprofessional team will include clinicians, specialists, mid-level practitioners, nurses, and pharmacists.
+The pharmacist should emphasize the importance of medication compliance to the patient and the need for close follow-up.
+If there is evidence of non-compliance, the pharmacist should discuss the situation with the clinician managing the case.
 Pharmacists and nurses should assist in educating patients about the adverse effects of the drugs so that they know when to report back to the clinician.
 Only through such an interprofessional team approach can the morbidity of anti-convulsants be reduced and safe outcomes be achieved.
-[Level V]
+[Level 5]

 Nursing, Allied Health, and Interprofessional Team Interventions